JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - If the user uses **Safe** mode, we will put the 5 most opened tracks as the 5 track seeds #DONE
 - If the user uses **New** mode, the we will use the last 5 opened tracks #DONE
 - Scale/mode/triad/seventh of the day - Pick one at random and when clicking on it, it should open the study page with the fretboard open.
+- On the theory of the day widget, there should be a couple of examples such as position one of the scales, notes/interval columns, name of the theory topic
+- Learn more link that will open the study page

 #### Scale description
 Each scale object already has a short description, but we have to find it as we are only using an array of string/mode names